 A heavy thatch layer (1/2 inch or more) can cause problems with your lawn.
 It can greatly reduce water infiltration, therefore reducing product intake.
 Pre-emergent herbicides and preventative grub control depend on water infiltration to become effective.
 It may also cause summer stress due to rain or irrigation water not reaching the soil.

-Good’s Tree and Lawn Care technicians may suggest an aeration to reduce thatch, please consider this suggestion.
+Good’s Tree and Lawn Care technicians may suggest aeration to reduce thatch, please consider this suggestion.
 This service is not included in our Full Program.
-If you lawn has not been aerated in the last 3 years, it may be a good time to consider an aeration.
+If your lawn has not been aerated in the last 3 years, it may be a good time to consider aeration.

 Good’s Tree & Lawn Care is committed to using the best quality products and personnel to provide a green and healthy lawn.
 Cultural practices are a large part of keeping your lawn green and healthy.
 These cultural practices include but are not limited to: proper mowing height and frequency, limiting excessive traffic during summer stress and freezing temperatures, proper irrigation and simply monitoring for any problems.